Quick Start for Schema Management on Confluent Cloud¶

 Schema Registry API Keys for Multi-Tenant Clusters¶

 Confluent Cloud supports one Schema Registry per environment.
 In multi-tenant deployments, one physical Schema Registry per cloud and geographic region hosts many logical schema registries.
 In these cases, the registries for different Kafka clusters in different environments will have the same URL as the Confluent Cloud Schema Registry.
-Confluent Cloud uses the Schema Registry API keys to store schemas and route requests to the appropriate logical clusters.
+Confluent Cloud uses API keys that are resource scoped for Schema Registry clusters to store schemas and route requests to the appropriate logical clusters.

 Tip